-Students then add four units from the following unit groups, with no fewer than two level 3 units in order to complete the major.
+In order to complete the major, students then add four units from the units listed in the Handbook with no fewer than two level 3 units.

 Philosophy Sub-Major (4 standard units of study or 40 credit points)

 To complete a sub-major in Philosophy, students must complete 40 credit points (4 standard units of study).
-At least two units must come from the four core units, and two others from the groups above, with at least one being at level 3.
+At least two units must come from the four core units listed above, and two others from the unit listed in the Handbook at least one unit must be at level 3.